Employment-Related Shares and Your Tax Return: What You Need to Know

 If you are living and working in Ireland, you may receive company shares from your employer.
 Whether you receive these shares as part of your remuneration package, as a bonus, or as a once-off reward, you must file an income tax return.

-Tax liability varies depending on how the shares are awarded to you – in some cases, you as the employee are obliged to pay tax on this income; in other cases, your employer is liable to pay it.
+Tax liability varies depending on how the shares are awarded to you – in some cases, you as the employee are obliged to pay tax (RTSO) on this income; in other cases, your employer is liable to pay it.

 What is the Difference between Shares and Dividends?